-With Thanksgiving around the corner, as many as 540,000 passengers will be traveling by bus (that’s Greyhound alone) to see their families.
+With Thanksgiving around the corner, thousands of passengers will be traveling by bus to see their families.
 Some journeys will be long but if you follow a couple of simple steps, they will definitely be easier to handle.

 We have put together a list of insider tips to let you enjoy your Thanksgiving bus ride as much as the destination!

 How to make the most of your next bus trip